 Why do people smoke marijuana?

 Smoking marijuana has been a cultural tradition for centuries.
-Smoke has long been part of rituals and ceremony as incense, burning wood, or herbal fragrance.
-Its lift to the sky has evoked and invoked thoughts of spiritual contacts.
+Smoke has long been part of rituals and ceremonies such as incense, burning wood, or herbal fragrance.
+Its lift to the sky has evoked and invoked thoughts of spiritual contact.

 - Where socially or politically prohibited, smoking ganja protests restrictions on personal freedom to explore and discover realms of imagination.

-- Creative people claim to find renewal and inspiration in being high.
-It expands their physical and cerebral experience to enable and inform their artistic work.
+- Creative people claim to find renewal and inspiration in getting high.
+It expands their physical and cerebral experience, enabling and informing their artistic work.

 - People will smoke while under stress to relax and calmly assess their situation and problems.

-- Others smoke because their peers are smoking, because it completes social bonding with people and friends who have similar interests.
+- Others smoke because their peers are smoking.
+After all, it completes social bonding with people and friends who have similar interests.

 - People who smoke cigarettes will smoke marijuana as an option or a complement to their existing habit.

-Most people smoke weed because they just like turning on.
-It’s a personal party and a chance to let go.
+Most people smoke weed because they like turning it on.
+It's a personal party and a chance to let go.

 The smoking mechanism

-When those systems are in balance, the person feels stable and comfortable physically and psychologically.
+When these systems are balanced, a person feels stable and comfortable physically and psychologically.
 These elements exist in the brain, connective tissues, glands, immune cells, and organs.

 Both are found where physical systems intersect.
-It’s at this bridge where you see the connection between brain and body, where the impact on one system disrupts the balance of the other.
-With both body and brain always seeking balance, they welcome agents that will restore the imbalance when body and brain are under the stress of pain, disease, or distress.
+At this bridge, you see the connection between brain and body, where the impact on one system disrupts the balance of the other.
+With the body and brain always seeking balance, they welcome agents that will restore the imbalance when they are under the stress of pain, disease, or distress.